What Is the Business Model for DuckDuckGo?

 At DuckDuckGo, we’ve been profitable since 2014 without saving or sharing your search or browsing history when you view our search results or navigate to other websites.
 We’re proud to have a profitable business model that’s not dependent on exploiting your personal information.
 I’m happy to tell you about how we make this work.

-Though first, if you’re not familiar with DuckDuckGo, we are an Internet privacy company that empowers you to seamlessly take control of your personal information online, without any tradeoffs.
-We operate a search engine alternative to Google at https://duckduckgo.com, and offer additional apps and extensions to protect you from Google, Facebook and other trackers, no matter where you go on the Internet.
+Though first, if you’re not familiar with DuckDuckGo, we are an Internet privacy company that helps you to more seamlessly take control of your personal information online.
+Our supercharged app comes with multiple types of privacy protection built-in (private search engine, tracker blocking, email protection, and more) to help protect you from most third-party trackers from Google, Facebook, and other companies.

 Google, Facebook, and The Creepy Line

 Google also makes much of their money via keyword-based advertising that doesn’t require any search-history tracking, for example if you type in car on Google you will also see car ads.
 So why do they track it all then?
 Because Google is not really a search company; they are an advertising company.
 On Google, your searches are tracked, mined, and packaged up into a data profile for advertisers to follow you around the Internet through intrusive and annoying ever-present banner ads, using Google’s massive ad networks, embedded across millions of websites and apps.
 This is why if you search for something on Google, you may start seeing ads for it everywhere.